What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Discussion

 \subsection{Limitations and Future Directions}

 Our single-domain focus limits generalizability.
 Emergency preparedness offers clear success metrics and observable validation opportunities that may not exist in other policy domains.
+In addition, our strongest validation opportunities involved routine, non-emergency conditions.
+We did not have the chance to observe real-world behavior under active threat, where fear, uncertainty, and authority dynamics may alter coordination in more fundamental ways.
 The close collaborative relationships with policymakers may also have influenced outcomes in ways that differ from typical technology adoption scenarios.

 Resource requirements raise further questions of scalability.
 Our iterative design process required substantial time and commitment from both developers and policymakers---resources many institutions may lack.
 User-centered automatic interpretation techniques could help increase both the interpretability and scalability of simulation results \cite{wang2021autods, hase2020evaluating, wright2021recast}.